tiberlab/tibercad/manual/Sphinx/Unique/Elasticity.rst

 Body forces
 """""""""""""""""""""""""""""""

-A constant value body force can be included by means of the keyword ``Bodyforceconstant`` .
+A constant value body force can be included by means of the keyword ``body_force constant`` .

 Example::

-  BodyForceconstant
+  body_force constant
   {
     force = (0,1,0)
   }